-- Following completion of the main timer period (shown as a countdown sequence on the display) the display will show FINISHED. - Pumps will remain operational until set control temperature is achieved. - 15 seconds after the cycle has finished, the display will show READY.
+- Following completion of the main timer period (shown as a countdown sequence on the display) the display will show FINISHED. - Pumps will remain operational until set control temperature is achieved. - 15 seconds after the cycle has finished AND if the actual boiler temperature has fallen 10°C below the boiler SET temperature, the display will show READY.